fermyon/ai-examples/haiku-generator-rs/README.md

 # Haiku Generator

-This repository contains an pretrained gpt-j-6b-8bit model that generates a haiku in the 5-7-5 format and a simple UI to interact with it.
+This repository contains a pre-trained [llama-2](https://huggingface.co/tpmccallum/llama-2-13b-deep-haiku-GGML) model that generates a haiku in the 5-7-5 format.

-To download the pretrained model to generate haikus, please use the following commands:
+To download the pre-trained model and run the pre-written Rust app that generates haikus, please use the following commands:

+## Clone the Application's Repository and Download the AI Model

 ```bash
 $ git clone https://github.com/fermyon/ai-examples.git